deskvillage/dannychadburn.github.io/content-data-models.md

 #### Data is the last basion of the content industry.
 We all know it's important, but few businesses have developed a solid structure for establishing whether what they're doing works.

-When you've looked after as many [content campaigns](/creative-content-campaigns) as I have, you're bound to pick up knowledge of how to report on their success.
-I help businesses develop data frameworks and dashboards.
-They're quick to construct, simple to understand and seamless to share with colleagues, clients or your big bosses.
+When you've managed as many [content campaigns](/creative-content-campaigns) as I have, you're bound to pick up knowledge of how to report on success.

+I help businesses get clarity with data frameworks and dashboards.
+They're quick to construct, simple to understand and seamless to share with colleagues, clients and your big bosses.

 This isn't about yet another expensive tool or ripping up what you're doing - it's about a better, move valuable interpretation of data you're probably already collecting.